NOAA-EPIC/global-eagle/README.md

 3) Creating a forecast with `anemoi-inference` to run inference from a model checkpoint
 4) Verifying your forecast (or multiple) with `wxvx` to verify against gridded analysis or observervations

+Throughout this process you will also use a `eagle-tools` library that provides various utilites for tasks such as executing certain modules or post-processing needs.

 For more information about model configurations or the various steps of the pipeline, please see our [documentation](https://global-eagle.readthedocs.io/en/latest/).

 ---------------------